K. Rajanarayanan: Career

 Rajanarayanan began his literary career at the age of 30 and wrote under his Tamil initials Ki.
 Ra.
 His first short story "Mayamaan" was published in the magazine Saraswati in 1959.
 It was an immediate success.
 It was followed by many more short stories.
 Ki.
 Ra.'s stories were usually based in karisal kaadu around his native region of Kovilpatti.
 The stories are usually centered around Karisal country's people, their lives, beliefs, struggles and folklore.
-Gopalla Grammam and its sequel Gopallapurathu Makkal were among his novels, with the latter winning him the Sahitya Akademi Award in 1991.
-The novel deals with the stories of multiple people living in a village in south India before the arrival of the British.
+Gopalla Grammam and its sequel Gopallapurathu Makkal were among his novels.
+They present the stories of multiple people living in a village in south India before the arrival of the British.
 It involves the migration of the Telugu people escaping brutal kingdoms north of Tamil Nadu.
 These books were followed by Andaman Naicker.

 As a folklorist, Ki.
 Ra. spent decades collecting folktales from the karisal kaadu and publishing them in popular magazines.
+In addition to writing stories in the regional dialects, he also was an author of a dictionary of the regional dialect called Karisal Kaatu Sollagarathi.
+This work was a frontrunner for similar dictionaries for dialects from other regions of the State.

+He was appointed a professor of folklore at Pondicherry University in the 1980s.
+He held the title of Director of Folktales in the university's Documentation and Survey Centre.
+He was a recipient of the Sahitya Akademi Award for his novel Gopallapurathu Makkal in 1991.
+In 1992, his short story Current was made into a Hindi film entitled Current for the National Film Development Corporation of India.
+Between 1998 and 2002 he also served in the general council and the advisory board of the Sahitya Akademi.

+In March 2003 (probably), he hosted the Italian anthropologist and Dravidologist Gabriella Eichinger Ferro-Luzzi in his home in Puducherry.
+In November of that year his short story kidai was made into a Tamil film entitled Oruththi and was screened at the International Film Festival of India.

 In 2007, the Thanjavur-based publishing house Annam compiled these folktales into a 944-page book, the Nattuppura Kadhai Kalanjiyam.
 As of 2009, he had published approximately 30 books.
 A selection of these books were translated into English by Pritham K. Chakravarthy and published in 2009 as Where Are You Going, You Monkeys? – Folktales from Tamil Nadu.
 Ki.
 Ra. was also well known for his candid treatment of sexual topics, and use of the spoken dialect of Tamil for his stories, rather than its formal written form.
 He viewed the spoken language as the 'correct' form of the language.
-In addition to writing stories in the regional dialects, he also was an author of a dictionary of the regional dialect called Karisal Kaatu Sollagarathi.
-This work was a frontrunner for similar dictionaries for dialects from other regions of the state.

-In 1992, his short story Current was made into a Hindi film entitled Current for the National Film Development Corporation of India.

-In March 2003 (probably), he hosted the Italian anthropologist and Dravidologist Gabriella Eichinger Ferro-Luzzi in his home in Puducherry.
-In November of that year his short story kidai was made into a Tamil film entitled Oruththi and was screened at the International Film Festival of India.

-He was appointed a professor of folklore at Pondicherry University in the 1980s.
-He held the title of Director of Folktales in the university's Documentation and Survey Centre.
-Between 1998 and 2002 he also served in the general council and the advisory board of the Sahitya Akademi.

-He was a recipient of the Sahitya Akademi Award for his novel Gopallapurathu Makkal in 1991.